Height pairings for algebraic cycles on the product of a curve and a surface: Algebraic cohomology cycles

 Let $\CL$ be an ample line bundle on $X$.
-Then the intersection with $c_1(\CL)$ defined a Lefschetz operator $\sL: A^i(X)\lra A^{i+1}(X)$.
-Here is the Grothendick standard conjecture. \begin{conj}[Grothendieck] Let $i\le n/2$. \begin{enumerate} \item Hard Lefschetz: The following induced map is bijective:
+Then taking the intersection with $c_1(\CL)$ defines a Lefschetz operator $\sL: A^i(X)\lra A^{i+1}(X)$.
+Here is the Grothendieck standard conjecture. \begin{conj}[Grothendieck] Let $i\le n/2$. \begin{enumerate} \item Hard Lefschetz theorem: The following induced map is bijective: